Field-effect transistor: Failure modes

 Field-effect transistors are relatively robust, especially when operated within the temperature and electrical limitations defined by the manufacturer (proper derating).
 However, modern FET devices can often incorporate a body diode.
 If the characteristics of the body diode are not taken into consideration, the FET can experience slow body diode behavior, where a parasitic transistor will turn on and allow high current to be drawn from drain to source when the FET is off.

-Uses

-The most commonly used FET is the MOSFET.
-The CMOS (complementary metal oxide semiconductor) process technology is the basis for modern digital integrated circuits.
-This process technology uses an arrangement where the (usually "enhancement-mode") p-channel MOSFET and n-channel MOSFET are connected in series such that when one is on, the other is off.

-In FETs, electrons can flow in either direction through the channel when operated in the linear mode.
-The naming convention of drain terminal and source terminal is somewhat arbitrary, as the devices are typically (but not always) built symmetrical from source to drain.
-This makes FETs suitable for switching analog signals between paths (multiplexing).
-With this concept, one can construct a solid-state mixing board, for example.

-FET is commonly used as an amplifier.
-For example, due to its large input resistance and low output resistance, it is effective as a buffer in common-drain (source follower) configuration.

-IGBJTs are used in switching internal combustion engine ignition coils, where fast switching and voltage blocking capabilities are important.

 Source-gated transistor

 Source-gated transistors are more robust to manufacturing and environmental issues in large-area electronics such as display screens, but are slower in operation than FETs.